Classic Games Resurrected: "Thief: The Dark Project"

 Once all the goals, or at least the ones that are necessary, are completed, the mission will end, and you will progress to the statistics screen, where you can see how well (or poorly) you did in a mission.

-Northon’s Ultimate Difficulty Mod works with Thief: The Dark Project as well as Thief Gold, and its purpose is obviously too increase the difficulty of said games by eliminating some bug exploits and making the enemies smarter, more alert, faster and more deadly.
+Northon’s Ultimate Difficulty Mod works with Thief: The Dark Project as well as Thief Gold, and its purpose is obviously to increase the difficulty of said games by eliminating some bug exploits and making the enemies smarter, more alert, faster and more deadly.

 Thief: The Dark Project used an in-house developed engine, called the Dark engine.
 The graphics weren’t particularly good, with the characters’ feet looking very pointy, as if they were wearing elves’ shoes, and generally didn’t look very detailed and appeared as very blocky.

 Most of the game is set in a dark universe as it takes place at night and the use of shadows to sneak up on enemies or avoid them is critical to your success.
 Walls and other textures are not that good up close and tend to look quite pixelated, especially in lit rooms.
-Floor textures seem cut and paste in design, with the surfaces of cobblestones for example being one large area with one texture instead of being more detailed.
+Floor textures seem cut and paste in design, with the surfaces of cobblestones, for example, being one large area with one texture instead of being more detailed.
 Everything seemed to have a green tinge to it too.

 Nameless Voice along with other members of the TTLG community have made a Thief Enhancement Pack that works with Thief: The Dark Project, Thief Gold and Thief II: The Metal Age.